 Painting by Harri Aalto

 The iconography and texts of most spiritual traditions depict and describe realms of existence more subtle than ordinary sensory perception reveals.
 The most commonly portrayed phenomena are halos in paintings of saints.
-But in addition to this evidence of the human “subtle body”, the traditions are abundant with paintings and stories of subtle beings such angels, gods, devas, demons, etc.
+But in addition to this evidence of the human “subtle body”, the traditions are abundant with paintings and stories of subtle beings such as angels, gods, devas, demons, etc.

 Is this mere mythology or does it suggest that subtle perception is part of spiritual development?
 So far, the non-dual community has not discussed this at all.
 The New Age community has, but often in a fanciful way that the non-dual community has, perhaps wisely, chosen to eschew.
 Yet many who have had abiding awakenings that non-dual traditions predict and respect discover, in time, that subtle perception begins to dawn.
 They begin to perceive auras, angels, devas, and the like as routinely as most of us see other human beings.